Sorry...there are currently no events listed.

 The Sacramento/Sierra Encore Fellows Program matches highly experienced professionals with nonprofit organizations where they can perform high impact work and help those organizations build capacity and grow strategically, ultimately making a significant impact on the broader community.
 We have designed our program to promote positive cross-sector learning and deliver sustained organizational impact to the nonprofit sector.

 Across the region there is a pressing need to help build capacity in the nonprofit sector.
 While most of the nonprofit services are a necessity and provide ongoing support in the region’s local communities, nonprofit organizations are challenged with insufficient resources to maintain or build their agencies.
-By operating an Encore Fellows Program in the region, the American Leadership Forum in partnership with the Nonprofit Resource Center will enable these nonprofits to grow and sustain their organizations through Fellow’s high-impact social-purpose roles.
+By operating an Encore Fellows Program in the region, the American Leadership Forum in partnership with the Impact Foundry - formerly the Nonprofit Resource Center will enable these nonprofits to grow and sustain their organizations through Fellow’s high-impact social-purpose roles.